 Wind farms are a great way to harness the energy nature provides without burning fossil fuels, providing a cleaner energy source.
 However, harnessing wind power also comes with a danger nature affords us: lightning.

-Because of the high energies involved, a lighting strike to a turbine can be devastating - unless suitable protection is installed.
+Because of the high energies involved, a lightning strike to a turbine can be devastating - unless suitable protection is installed.

 Lightning damage to wind turbines is often due to inadequate or insufficient bonding from the ends of the blade to ground, but with an operations and maintenance (O&M) program that includes proper grounding and periodic inspections, downtime due to damage will be reduced or even eliminated.